YoruAkio/AkioPortfolio/README.md

 ---

 > [!NOTE]
 > You're free to use this project as a template for your own portfolio.
-Please keep this README information and maintain attribution to the original creator (Raol Mukarrozi).
+Please keep this README information and maintain attribution to the original creator (YoruAkio).
 If you use this project, consider giving it a ⭐ on [GitHub](https://github.com/raolbyte/AkioPortfolio)!

 Made with ❤️ by [Raol Mukarrozi](https://github.com/raolbyte)